InsightSoftwareConsortium/SimpleITK-Notebooks/Python/README.md

 # SimpleITK Python Notebooks

+As of this writing, SimpleITK version >=0.10.0 is required to run these notebooks.
+This version is available from [Source Forge](http://sourceforge.net/projects/simpleitk/files/SimpleITK/0.10.0/Python/)

 ## Setting Up a Python Environment

 We recommend setting up a separate Python virtual environment to run through these notebooks as a tutorial.

+## Anaconda
-If you are working with [Anaconda](https://www.continuum.io/) then you can set up the environment (named sitkpy) and install all dependencies and SimpleITK using a single command:
+With [Anaconda](https://www.continuum.io/) you can set up a virtual environment, named sitkpy, and install all dependencies including SimpleITK using a single command:

     conda env create -f environment.yml

-You can then skip the next two steps which deal with a vanilla installation of Python.

-### Install Dependencies

-Under the best of circumstances (tested on OSX 10.8 and 10.7.5, RH6, Ubuntu 12) this environment can be setup with the following:
+## Plain Python

+Install virtualenv and create the environment called sitkpy.

     sudo pip install virtualenv
     virtualenv ~/sitkpy --no-site-packages

+Install all of the required packages and SimpleITK, and activate the ipywidgets notebook extension.

     ~/sitkpy/bin/pip install -r Python/requirements.txt
+    jupyter nbextension enable --py --sys-prefix widgetsnbextension

 The requirements.txt file just lists the required packages ([see](requirements.txt)).

-### Install SimpleITK

-For many common platforms, a binary distribution is available as a Python wheel.
-This can be downloaded and installed with the following command:

-    ~/sitkpy/bin/pip install SimpleITK

-As of this writing, SimpleITK version >=0.10.0 is required to run these notebooks.
-This version is available from [Source Forge](http://sourceforge.net/projects/simpleitk/files/SimpleITK/0.10.0/Python/)

 ### Downloading Data

-The data can be automatically downloaded to the "Data" directory when you execute the notebooks.
+The data is automatically downloaded to the "Data" directory when you execute the notebooks.

 Alternatively, to download all the data before hand:

     cd SimpleITK-Notebooks
-    ./downloaddata.py Data/ Data/manifest.json
+    Utilities/downloaddata.py Data/ Data/manifest.json

-### Run the environment
+### Run the notebooks

 To launch:

-    cd SimpleITK-Notebooks
+    cd SimpleITK-Notebooks/Python
     ~/sitkpy/bin/jupyter notebook

 ### Working offline